 Perhaps my feelings are as such because of the transformation that the character has undergone this season.
 From on top of the gritty underworld to almost beneath the ground, the viewer witnessed 50 shades of Nucky before E.L.
 James even got a crack at writing it.
 The protagonist was conniving, merciless, and Buscemi’s performance always convinced.
 Even as Eli’s (Shea Whigham) monumental proclamation of “brother” floats around his ears (to say that these two had their share of disagreements would be an understatement), Nucky ceases to break character, continuing to plot, to prepare.

 Thompson’s vulnerable moments, however, are closest to my heart.
 Watching him question his own greediness as he worked on the car with Eli conveyed just enough humanity to keep me invested.
 It was just enough to keep me believing in the possibility (however slim) that he might just get out of the business, start fresh.
 With him throwing down his trademark carnation, though, I think we both know that’s not going to happen… yet.

-Though I was basically certain that Gillian would be the one to off Gyp (Bobby Cannavale), as their affair was anticipated from day one, having him stabbed by his own guy while he was taking a piss on Nucky’s town: I could not think of a better way for the show’s protagonist to cause the nefarious nutjob’s end.
+Though I was basically certain that Gillian would be the one to off Gyp (Bobby Cannavale), as their affair was anticipated from day one, having him stabbed by his own guy while he was taking a piss on Nucky’s town was the absolute perfect way for the show’s protagonist to cause the nefarious nutjob’s end.

 So for those of you scavenging the channels for something watchable, take a trip to 1920s Atlantic City.
 Seeing as Nucky Thompson won’t be strollin’ the boardwalk again for another 10 months, you’ve got plenty of time to catch up.